aws-amplify/amplify-swift/README.md

 ## Platform Support

-Amplify supports iOS 11 and above and iOS 13 for certain categories such as Predictions.
+Amplify supports iOS 11 and above and iOS 13 for certain categories such as Predictions and Geo.
 There are currently no plans to support Amplify on WatchOS, tvOS, or MacOS.

 ## License